intermine/im-docs/docs/webapp/webapp-config/report-page/report-displayers.rst

 .. warning::

     Report Displayers can only be embedded on a report page and not elsewhere, furthermore they are tightly knit to the Java system.
-Check out :doc:`report-widgets` for a more flexible arrangement.
+Check out :doc:`/embedding/report-widgets` for a more flexible arrangement.

 See :doc:`report-displayers-examples`.